Universal Social Charge (USC)

 You pay the USC if your gross income is more than €13,000 per year.
 Once your income is over this limit, you pay the relevant rate of USC on all of your income.
 It is calculated on a weekly or monthly basis.

 It does not apply to social welfare or similar payments, and there are certain other exceptions: see 'Income exempt from the USC' below.

 On 10 October 2023, it was announced that the ceiling for the 2% Universal Social Charge (USC) band will increase by €2,840 from €22,920 to €25,760 from 1 January 2024.
 The 4.5% USC rate that currently applies to income between €22,920 and €70,044 will be reduced to 4% from 1 January 2024.
 The 4% rate will apply to income between €25,760 and €70,044.

 The Universal Social Charge is a tax you pay on gross income, including notional pay (notional pay is a non-cash benefit, such as benefit-in-kind), after any relief for certain capital allowances.
 The USC is payable on pension contributions.

 If your total income is €13,000 or less per year, you do not pay any USC.
 If it is more than €13,000 per year, you pay USC on your full income.

 For married couples or civil partners, each spouse or civil partner is treated individually by their employer or pension provider throughout the year.

-Liability for the USC depends on the date of the payment rather than on when the income was earned.
+Liability for the USC depends on the date of the payment rather than when the income was earned.

-Although you may have not have to pay income tax based on your entitlement to tax credits or by use of losses or capital allowances, you may still have to pay the Universal Social Charge on your income.
+Although you may not have to pay income tax based on your entitlement to tax credits or by use of losses or capital allowances, you may still have to pay the Universal Social Charge on your income.

 Some sources of income are exempt from income tax but are liable to the Universal Social Charge.
 These include income from: